 Because of the sheer volume of IT in the world, the behaviour of IT itself is becoming more and more an 'independent' factor, and we humans are adapting to it.
 Digital enterprise, digital transformation, Agile and DevOps are all illustrations of this tipping pont in the information revolution.

 Long ago, when computing started the ones starting it were mathematicians.
 This was logical as the machines were machines executing logic, the mathematician's bread and butter.
 This has led to a few side-effects that make it harder to manage IT well.

 Nobody can deny that artificial intelligence (or machine learning, deep learning, or cognitive computing) is booming these days.
-And — as before, as this is in fact the second round for AI — the hype is almost unlimited.
-But there…
+And — as before, as this is in fact the second (or third, depending on how you count) round for AI —…